Professor of Comparative Ethnic Studies

 - Race relations in the US

 Carmen uses literature, history, sociology, ethnic studies, popular culture, and a little bit of luck to teach about issues of race and structural inequalities.
-On a broad level, she teaches about the relationship between social markers and identities (such as gender, race, class, sexuality, etc.), privilege, power, and the resulting unequal distribution of resources.
+On a broad level, she teaches about the relationship between social markers and identities (such as gender, race/ethnicity, class, nationality, sexuality, etc.), privilege, power, and the resulting unequal distribution of resources.

 - Lugo-Lugo, Carmen R. and Mary K. Bloodsworth-Lugo.
 2017.
 Feminism after 9/11: Women’s Bodies as Cultural and Political Threat.
 New York: Palgrave MacMillan.